 Notice that you can get many points by being regular with your homework and the labs.
-In addition, there will be opportunities to get extra credit in the class - through creating content as well as by being a good citizen.
+In addition, there will be opportunities to get extra credit in the class.
 Our goal is to help you learn the material as best as possible!